STEMI (ST Elevation Myocardial Infarction): Diagnosis, ECG, Criteria, and Management

 Management of patients with STEMI

-Occlusion of a coronary artery immediately results in ischemia in the myocardium supplied by the artery and its branches.
-Myocardium can endure approximately 30 minutes of ischemia before the cells die (i.e myocardial infarction).
-As discussed previously (Classification of Acute Myocardial Infarction) STEMI is the result of a complete artery occlusion which leads to extensive ischemia and a very high risk of life-threatening ventricular arrhythmias (ventricular tachycardia, ventricular fibrillation).
-The risk of death is highest in the first hour after symptom onset, which is due to the high risk of ventricular arrhythmias during that phase.
-Virtually all deaths in the acute phase are due to ventricular arrhythmias, which lead to asystole and ultimately cardiac arrest (Figure 8).
-Death due to pumping failure (cardiogenic shock) is uncommon in the acute phase.
+Occlusion of a coronary artery immediately causes ischemia in the myocardium supplied by the affected artery and its branches.
+The myocardium can endure ischemia for approximately 30 minutes before irreversible cell death occurs, resulting in myocardial infarction.
+As previously discussed (Classification of Acute Myocardial Infarction), STEMI is caused by a complete coronary occlusion, leading to extensive transmural ischemia and a significantly elevated risk of life-threatening ventricular arrhythmias.
+Ventricular tachycardia (VT) in acute ischemia is typically polymorphic and the risk of progression to ventricular fibrillation (VF) and death is high.
+The risk is highest within the first hour after symptom onset.
+The vast majority of all fatalities in the acute phase are attributed to ventricular arrhythmias, which can progress to asystole and ultimately cardiac arrest (Figure 8).
+Death from left ventricular dysfunction, resulting in cardiogenic shock, is much less common in the acute phase.

 Due to the risk of ventricular arrhythmias and the progressive loss of myocardium, rapid assessment and initiation of treatments are crucial in patients with acute STEMI.
-Both older and recent studies indicate that the great majority of all fatal myocardial infarctions occur outside the hospital, typically within the first hour.
+A plethora of studies indicate that the vast majority of fatal myocardial infarctions occur outside the hospital, most often within the first hour.
 Hence, American and European guidelines recommend that patients with chest pain should use the EMS (Emergency Medical Service) for transportation to the hospital.
 EMS personnel should be trained in advanced cardiac life support and the early management of acute STEMI.

 The prehospital chain of care is initiated at the emergency dispatch center.
 The dispatcher typically uses standardized protocols to assess the risk of acute STEMI, triage the patient (set a dispatch priority), give pre-arrival instructions and coordinate EMS to the scene.
 EMS can then immediately start a diagnostic workup, establish intravenous lines, assess vital functions, and address hemodynamic and electrical instability.
 Administration of aspirin, nitroglycerin, morphine and oxygen is generally safe in the prehospital setting.
 Importantly, the EMS can obtain a 12-lead ECG, which can be transmitted electronically to the hospital for further evaluation.
 In some instances, the EMS may even administer reperfusion therapy (fibrinolysis) en route to the hospital.

 Studies have demonstrated the importance of prehospital delay in patients with acute STEMI.
 Each hour of prehospital delay increases mortality by 10%.
-Similarly, the risk of developing heart failure (due to acute STEMI) also increases by 10% per hour of treatment delay.
+Similarly, the risk of developing heart failure (due to acute STEMI) also increases by 10% per hour of treatment delay (Terkelsen et al.).
 Recognizing the prehospital potential can therefore reduce delay to interventions and subsequently reduce morbidity and mortality in patients with acute STEMI.

 As mentioned above, the EMS can establish a diagnosis of STEMI using a 12-lead ECG.
 Although studies show that EMS personnel are highly capable of diagnosing STEMI, ECG tracings should be transmitted to the hospital for further evaluation.
-Without unnecessary delay, the patient should then be transported to a hospital with the facilities and expertise to perform percutaneous coronary intervention (PCI), as it improves outcomes markedly.
+Without unnecessary delay, the patient should then be transported to a hospital with the facilities and expertise to perform percutaneous coronary intervention (PCI).

-For clarity, STEMI is a clinical syndrome (defined by symptoms and ECG) and biomarkers are not necessary to initiate potentially life-saving interventions.
+For clarity, STEMI is a clinical syndrome (defined by symptoms and ECG) and biomarkers are not required to initiate interventions.
 Therefore, anti-ischemic and antithrombotic medications should be administered immediately, provided that there are no contraindications.
-In some instances (discussed below) reperfusion may also be administered without any delay.
+In some instances (discussed below) reperfusion may also be administered without delay.

 The clinical examination must include vital parameters (consciousness, heart rate and rhythm, oxygen saturation, blood pressure, respiratory rate), signs of heart failure and pulmonary edema, and murmurs (mitral regurgitation, ventricle septum defect).
 Rapid assessment of bleeding risk should also be performed (discussed below).

-Patients with symptoms of ischemia preceding cardiac arrest should be transported to the catheterization laboratory immediately if circulation returns.
+Patients with clear symptoms of myocardial ischemia preceding sudden cardiac arrest should be transported to the catheterization laboratory immediately if circulation returns.

-Any NSAID (Non-Steroidal Anti-Inflammatory Drug) should be withheld during the acute phase of STEMI, because such drugs increase morbidity and mortality (with aspirin being the only exception).
+Any NSAID (Non-Steroidal Anti-Inflammatory Drug) should be withheld during the acute phase of STEMI, since these drugs increase morbidity and mortality, with aspirin being the only exception.

 Oxygen should be administered if oxygen saturation is <90%.
 There is no evidence that oxygen affects survival.

-NSAID (Nonsteroidal anti-inflammatory drugs) and selective cyclooxygenase II (COX-2) inhibitors are contraindicated in acute STEMI (these drugs increase the risk of death in the setting of STEMI).
+NSAID (Nonsteroidal anti-inflammatory drugs) and selective cyclooxygenase II (COX-2) inhibitors are contraindicated in acute STEMI.

 Nitrates are administered to the vast majority of patients with STEMI.
 It does not affect the prognosis but relieves symptoms.
-Sublingual nitroglycerin (0.3 to 0.4 mg; may repeat two times with 5-minute intervals) may therefore be given for relief of ischemic discomfort.
+Sublingual nitroglycerin (0.4 mg; can repeat two times with 5-minute intervals) may therefore be given for relief of ischemic discomfort.
 Intravenous nitroglycerin is considered if ischemic discomfort is not relieved.
 Nitroglycerin is also considered in patients with congestive heart failure as well as patients with uncontrolled hypertension.

-Nitrates (nitroglycerin) induce vasodilatation by relaxing the smooth muscle in arteries and veins.
-The ensuing vasodilatation reduces the venous return to the heart which decreases cardiac preload.
-This reduces the workload on the myocardium and thus the oxygen demand.
-Nitrates, therefore, relieve both ischemic symptoms (chest pain) and pulmonary edema.
+Nitrates (nitroglycerin) produce vasodilatation by relaxing the smooth muscle in arteries and veins.
+The vasodilatation reduces the venous return to the heart which decreases cardiac preload.
+This reduces the workload on the myocardium and thus myocardial oxygen demand.
+Nitrates relieve both ischemic symptoms (chest pain) and pulmonary edema.
 The vast majority of patients should be offered nitrates.

 A dose of 0.4 mg (sublingual or tablet) is given and may be repeated 3 times at 5-minute intervals.
 Nitroglycerin infusion should be considered if the effect is inadequate (severe angina) or if there are signs of heart failure.
 An infusion may be initiated with 5 μg/min and titrated up every 5 minutes to 10–20 μg/min.
 The dose is titrated until symptoms are relieved or a maximal dose of 200–300 μg/min is reached.

-Nitrates should not be administered in (1) patients with hypotension, (2) if there is suspicion of right ventricular infarction, (3) severe aortic stenosis, (4) hypertrophic obstructive cardiomyopathy or (5) pulmonary embolism.
+Nitrates should not be administered in patients with hypotension, if there is suspicion of right ventricular infarction, severe aortic stenosis, hypertrophic obstructive cardiomyopathy or pulmonary embolism.
 Administration should proceed with caution if blood pressure drops >30 mmHg from baseline.
-As with morphine, the use of nitrates must not limit the use of beta blockers and ACE inhibitors (these drugs affect blood pressure and heart rate).

 Beta-blockers in acute STEMI